Contains the active ingredient enalapril (as enalapril maleate)

 Things you must do

-Tell your doctor if you have excessive vomiting or diarrhoea or experience any of the following symptoms:
+Tell your doctor if you have had excessive vomiting or diarrhoea, or if you experience any of the following symptoms:

 - dry mouth or thirst

 - muscle pain or cramps